noahehall/theBookOfNoah/0current/openapi.md

       - use the natural hierarchy present in your api endpoints to build your file structure
         - e.g. put all routes starting with `/users` in the same file (like a sub-api)
     - organize via tags
+      - helps  you arrange your operations and find them faster
       -
   - [review the api sylebook design guidelines](http://apistylebook.com/design/guidelines/)